Second Kurz government: Unprecedented coalition

 Sebastian Kurz, chairman of the People's Party, reached an agreement on a coalition with the centre-left Greens at the end of 2019, putting him on track to become chancellor of Austria for the second time, with Werner Kogler, leader of The Greens, as vice-chancellor.
-This marked a breakthrough for The Greens as it would be represented in the executive branch of government at the national level for the first time.
+This marked a breakthrough for The Greens as they would be represented in the executive branch of government at the national level for the first time.
 The Greens had previously unsuccessfully participated in coalition talks at the national level and served as coalition partners in several state governments.

 The novel form of the political partnership paved the way for the ÖVP to maintain its conservative line on immigration, but also put Austria on the forefront of the fight against climate change, with a Green minister in charge of that portfolio and an action plan towards carbon neutrality on a pace faster than the rest of the EU.
-Kurz and Kogler differ not only in age, but also in style and manner of speech.
+Kurz and Kogler differed not only in age, but also in style and manner of speech.
 Notwithstanding the odd-couple nature of the match, they have developed a good working relationship.
 Unlike Kurz, Kogler had to obtain the approval of his rank and file to enter the coalition government on the terms spelled out in the formal coalition agreement that the two party leaders had finalised and announced on New Year's Day.
 This was required by the charter of The Greens, which reflects its founders' commitment to grassroots democracy, while the ÖVP is more hierarchical and dominated by its constituent organisations in the corporatist tradition.